© 2025 Marfa Public Radio

 Robert Roberson photographed at the TDCJ Polunsky Unit in Livingston, Texas.

-Texas lawmakers probing the validity of evidence used to convict Texas death row inmate Robert Roberson heard testimony Monday from witnesses including TV personality Philip “Dr. Phil” McGraw and author John Grisham — but no testimony from Roberson himself, who was barred from appearing in person by Texas Attorney General Ken Paxton.
+Texas lawmakers probing the validity of evidence used to convict Texas death row inmate Robert Roberson heard testimony Monday from witnesses including TV personality Phillip “Dr. Phil” McGraw and author John Grisham — but no testimony from Roberson himself, who was barred from appearing in person by Texas Attorney General Ken Paxton.

 The Texas House Committee on Criminal Jurisprudence subpoenaed Roberson to testify Monday afternoon in a hearing about the use of shaken baby syndrome to convict him in the 2002 death of his 2-year-old daughter Nikki.